alinaserinet/alinaserinet/README.md

 Hi there 👋

-I am a computer lover so try to be good with them;
+I am a computer lover so I try to be good with them;

 My favorites:
 + Front-End Development;